BabuskaBarn/Raid/README.md

-In NoBodesModule which is the working path as main is not up to date npx hardhat compile npx hardhat ignition deploy ignition/modules/Raid.js --network sepolia npx hardhat verify --network sepolia  0xBBa2cCC48Da645a5bC09B8C331E8E077E0387a12 (Verify hat noch fehler)
+In NoBodesModule which is the working path as main is not up to date npm init -y npm install --save-dev hardhat

+npx hardhat compile
+npx hardhat ignition deploy ignition/modules/Raid.js --network sepolia To verify Contract use: npx hardhat verify --network sepolia Your_Contract  (RaidBossRPGModule#RaidBossRPG)

+In Etherscanunder under Contract: write Contract

+Conect to Web3 via Metamask

+attacks can be executed
+The Raidboss can be executed
+andRewards can be claimed once the boss is dead

+Test for Console
 npx hardhat console
 in hardhat console: